top of page

 The ISLA DE BOTAFOC seen approaching the port of Barcelona in 2008, during her fifth season under the colours of Baleària.
 Picture taken by Søren Lund Hviid and published on www.faktaomfartyg.se.

 While the ISLA DE BOTAFOC continued to operate on the Balearic Sea by providing reliable service, her company continued to thrive and to expand its fleet.
 Its acquisition of more high speed craft on the Gibraltar Strait further cemented its presence there, and the company continued to generate much revenue from these operations.
-Service on other services on the Balearic Sea, such as the Barcelona-Palma line and the Valencia-Palma line, were also deemed successful, as the company had deployed several Ro-Pax ferries there.
-One of the included the newly-built ferry BORJA in 2007, which operated for the company until 2010 and also had a spell on the Adriatic Sea under a Greek company, as the ASTERION of ANEK Lines from 2016 to 2018.
+Operations on other services on the Balearic Sea, such as the Barcelona-Palma line and the Valencia-Palma line, were also deemed successful, as the company had deployed several Ro-Pax ferries there.
+One of these included the newly-built ferry BORJA in 2007, which operated for the company until 2010 and also had a spell on the Adriatic Sea under a Greek company, namely as the ASTERION of ANEK Lines from 2016 to 2018.
 Having made many profits and now aiming to modernise its fleet, Baleària ordered four newbuildings from the Astilleros Hijos de J. Barreras Shipyard in Vigo.
 These new cruiseferries would be deployed in 2009 and in 2010, would be the largest and fastest ships of the company (excluding its high speed craft), and would provide new state-of-the-art features and passenger amenities that had never been seen before in Spanish waters.
 In addition, they were much more environmentally-friendly, with their carbon emissions being much lower than those of the older vessels.
 The first ship to be delivered was the MARTÍN I SOLER in 2009.
 She was deployed on the Barcelona-Ibiza-Menorca line, hence the ISLA DE BOTAFOC was removed from this service.
-She was instead deployed on the Dénia-Ibiza-Palma line, where she replaced the BAHIA DE MÁLAGA (a sister ship of the current PHIVOS of Nova Ferries) which was sold to Turkish company Kada Denizcilik.
+She was instead deployed on the Dénia-Ibiza-Palma line, where she replaced the BAHIA DE MÁLAGA (a sister ship of the current PHIVOS of Nova Ferries) which was sold to the Turkish company Kada Denizcilik.
 She stayed there for one summer, which would eventually turn out to be her final one in Spain.
 Indeed, in 2010, the company received the third out of the four newbuildings that it had ordered, namely the SF ALHUCEMAS (known as the BAHAMA MAMA since 2015), which was deployed on the Barcelona-Palma-Ibiza-Dénia line.
 This new ferry therefore replaced the ISLA DE BOTAFOC, which was listed for sale and remained under lay-up in Dénia in early 2010.
 Being now 30 years old, the ship could have attracted other ferry companies based on the Mediterranean Sea, but she was instead sold for scrap to a demolition company based in the coastal city of Alang in India.
 She therefore became the first ship of the Saint-class to be sold for demolition, as well as the first-ever ferry sold for scrap by Baleària.
 In preparation of what was believed to be, at the time, her final trip, she was renamed WINNER 9 and was registered in Basseterre, hence flying the flag of St Kitts and Nevis.
 She left Spain for the last time in April 2010.

 The ISLA DE BOTAFOC seen laid-up in Dénia in early 2010, having been deemed to surplus requirements by Baleària.
 This picture was taken shortly before her sale for demolition, after which she was renamed WINNER 9.
 Picture taken by Manuel Hernández Lafuente and published on www.doverferryphotosforum.co.uk.